 1 cup vegetables + ¼ cup hummus

 Boxing is a high-intensity sport that requires endurance and strength.
-Fueling your body with high-quality foods that provide optimal nutrition can support you during training, improve your boxing performance in the ring (or at home!), and optimize your recovery.
-By following these healthy eating tips, you will not only be improving workout performance, but you will also be paving a path to a healthier future, lowering your risk for disease and increasing your quality of life.
+Fueling your body with high-quality foods that provide optimal nutrition for boxers can support training, improve boxing performance in the ring (or at home!), and optimize recovery.
+By following a healthy boxers training diet, you will not only be improving workout performance, but you will also be paving a path to a healthier future, lowering your risk for disease and increasing your quality of life.